Sign Up for a Free Account

 • Certain epileptic syndromes (juvenile myoclonic epilepsy, Dravet syndrome, progressive myoclonic epilepsies) commonly manifest with reflex epileptic seizures.

-• The role of EEG is fundamental in the identification of the offending stimuli, with significant clinical and pathophysiological implications.
+• EEG's role is fundamental in identifying the offending stimuli, with significant clinical and pathophysiological implications.

-• Avoidance, prevention, or modification of the provocative stimulus is the key point of management, and this may be sufficient for patients with reflex seizures only.
+• Avoidance or modification of the provocative stimulus is the key point of management, and this may be sufficient for patients with reflex seizures only.

 • Appropriate antiepileptic medication is needed for those with continuing reflex and spontaneous seizures.